spitlisk/in-quiz-questions/microsoft-power-bi/microsoft-power-bi-quiz.md

     [ ] sort, filter, and group
     [ ] sort and group

 Q13.
-You just deleted a dashboard in the Power Bl service and want to get it back.
+You just deleted a dashboard in the Power BI service and want to get it back.
 What should you do?

     [X] Press Ctrl+Z. <<< proof link: https://docs.microsoft.com/en-us/power-bi/visuals/service-tips-and-tricks-for-color-formatting, https://www.edureka.co/community/26060/how-do-i-undo-something-in-power-bi
     [ ] Select Undo from the toolbar.